deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

 ## Current Status
 - Homepage with all sections implemented
-- Documentation browser with search functionality
+- Documentation browser with search functionality and improved text visibility
+- Enhanced markdown content rendering with proper contrast for all text elements
 - Indicator builder with enhanced Monaco Editor for C# code editing, featuring:
   - Syntax highlighting and code folding
   - IntelliSense and code completion for C# and WealthLab functions